uniflex/manifests/README.md

         python2 ./repo sync
         # set master branch for all repos
         python2 ./repo forall -c 'git checkout master'
+        # set dev branch if repo has one
+        python2 ./repo forall -c 'git checkout dev'
         # to check status of all repositories
         python2 ./repo status
+        # to pull all repositories at once:
+        python2 ./repo forall -c 'git pull --rebase'

 Installation